-The interview with investigative staff revealed initial steps in an investigation includes obtaining witness statements through interviews and compiling all statements, evidence reviewed (any camera video recording feeds, threats or complaints involving the parties etc.) and generating a report based on all the information.
+The interview with investigative staff confirmed initial steps in an investigation includes obtaining witness statements through interviews and compiling all statements, evidence reviewed (any camera video recording feeds, threats or complaints involving the parties etc.) and generating a report based on all the information.
 If the allegation is considered to be possibly criminal in nature, it is forwarded to GDOC's OPS.

-During this audit cycle there was no allegation of sexual abuse or sexual harassment.
+During this audit cycle there was one (1) allegation of sexual abuse that was forwarded to OPS for investigation.